PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

 ![first noise chunk](/Assets/first_noise_chunk.png)

 But we still aren't checking if a voxel has a neighbor!

+First we need to install the Mathematics package from Unity.
+Go to the package manager and click the plus with a dropdown, then click on "Add pckage from git url" type in `com.unity.mathematics`.
+Click add.
+Then you should be good to go.

 To check if a voxel has a neighbor we will make a lookup table of offset grid positions.
 We will then check each voxel's neighbor using this.
 Add the following to DataDefs.cs